N\'eron models of jacobians over base schemes of dimension greater than 1: Alignment is equivalent to flatness of closure of unit section in the relative Picard space

+We now have three distinct (but related) labelings on the edges of $\Gamma_s$.
+We will denote the original labelling by elements of $\ca{O}_S/\ca{O}_S^\times$ by $\ell_{\on{orig}}$, the labelling by elements of the quotient $L$ by $\ell_L$, and the labelling by integers as $\ell_T$ (since it is the only one which depends on $T$).

+We then see that a vertex labelling of $\Gamma_s$ is $T$-Cartier if and only if it is Cartier with respect to $\ell_T$ in the graph-theory sense (cf. \cref{lem:T_cartier_labelling}).

-By the assumption that $C/S$ is aligned, the graph $\Gamma_s$ has the property that the labels (with values in $L$) are constant on circuits.
-As such, by \cref{lem:achieveable_functions} the $T$-Cartier vertex labelling $m$ can be written as a sum of pre-achievable $T$-Cartier functions.
-It therefore suffices to consider the case where $m$ is a pre-achievable $T$-Cartier function (taking the value 0 at some vertex).
-We can then apply \cref{lem:existence_of_Weil_divisor} to see that the required divisor $D$ exists. \end{proof}
+By the assumption that $C/S$ is aligned, the graph $\Gamma_s$ has the property that the $\ell_L$ labels are constant on circuits.
+As such, by \cref{lem:achieveable_functions} the $T$-Cartier vertex labelling $m$ can be written as a sum of pre-achievable $T$-Cartier functions (with respect to the two labellings $\ell_L$ and $\ell_T$) all of which take the value 0 at some vertex.

-Note that the induced map $S \ra \Pictdz_{C/S}$ is the unit section over $U$.
-Since $U \sub S$ is scheme-theoretically dense by assumption, the induced map factors via the closure of the unit section as desired.
+It is then enough to show the following: let $m\colon V \ra \bb{N}_0$ be a function which is pre-achievable Cartier with respect to the two labellings $\ell_L$ and $\ell_T$ in the sense of the definition above \cref{lem:achieveable_functions}, and which takes the value 0 somewhere.
+Then there exists a Cartier divisor $D$ on $C$, trivial over the generic point of $S$, and such that $m$ is the vertex labelling corresponding to $\phi^*D$.

+To show this, we will apply \cref{lem:existence_of_Weil_divisor}.
+In order to do so, we first need to pick an element $a \in \ca{O}_S$.
+Well, since $m$ is pre-achieveable there exists by definition an element $l \in L$ such that $f$ is constant on the connected components of the graph obtained from $\Gamma_s$ by deleting every edge with label equal to $l$.
+Then there exists $a \in \ca{O}_{S}$ such that for every edge $e$ of $\Gamma_s$ with $\ell_L(e) = l$, we have that $a$ is a power of $\ell_{\on{orig}}(e)$.
+We fix such an $a$, and we will apply \cref{lem:existence_of_Weil_divisor} using that $a$.

+Now in order to apply \cref{lem:existence_of_Weil_divisor} we need to check two things: \begin{enumerate} \item The function $m$ is $T$-Cartier; \item The function $m$ is constant on connected components of the graph $\Gamma_s(a)$. \end{enumerate} For item 1, as remarked above, we see from the construction that a vertex labelling of $\Gamma_s$ is $T$-Cartier if and only if it is Cartier in the graph-theory sense (this depends only on $\ell_T$).
+For item 2, the function $m$ is by definition constant on connected components of the graph obtained from $\Gamma_s$ by deleting every edge $e$ such that $\ell_L(e) = l$.
+By definition of $a$ we have that $a$ is a power of $\ell_{\on{orig}}(e)$ whenever $\ell_L(e) = l$. \end{proof}